Sargassum seaweed piling up on beaches

 Once in this new and favorable tropical Atlantic habitat, with ample sunlight, warm waters, and nutrient availability, the Sargassum flourished and has continued to grow.

 During the late winter and early spring months, the Sargassum moves northward with the seasonal winds and currents.
 By June, this belt may stretch across the entire central tropical Atlantic.
-Large portions of this algae are then transported into the Caribbean Sea and Gulf of Mexico via the North Equatorial and Caribbean current systems.
+Large portions of this algae are then transported into the Caribbean Sea and Gulf via the North Equatorial and Caribbean current systems.

 Is the amount of Sargassum in the Atlantic/Caribbean increasing?

 Sargassum does not extend as a blanket (or blob) covering the full surface of the ocean in these regions.
-Instead, Sargassum floats in patches that range in size from a few centimeters to hundreds of meters.
+Instead, Sargassum floats in patches of various sizes.
 Some of these patches reach the coastal areas, including beaches, ports, and even intake systems for drinking water.

 The area that these patches cover has been significantly larger in recent years than prior to 2011.

 16 Comments